WHAT ARE TRUSTEES?

 The powers of the High Court include powers to:

-• appoint new trustees
+- appoint new trustees,

-• require trustees to give trust information to beneficiaries.
-For a discussion of a Court of Appeal decision on this, click here.
+- require trustees to give trust information to beneficiaries (for a discussion of a Court of Appeal decision on this, click here),

-• make vesting orders
+- make vesting orders,

-• authorise dealings with trust property
+- authorise dealings with trust property,

-• authorise variations of trust
+- authorise variations of trust, and

-• make orders for costs
+- make orders for costs.

 POWER OF THE COURT TO REMOVE AND REPLACE TRUSTEES